figure-io/polymer-matrix-diagram/README.md

 <a name="method-colorder"></a>
 #### el.colOrder( arr )

 Sets the column order.
-The input `array` should be a permutation of the column names.
+The input `array` should be a permutation of the column name indices.

 ``` javascript